ryannutley/madeindublin.github.io/README.md

 If you meet criteria, submit this [Google form](https://docs.google.com/forms/d/1jI685ifs3zS6Rr1INYs8baKYdpVWl2Uphfof6i5MZpY/viewform) and expect response in about a week.

-Alternatively you can do a pull-request following these steps:
+Alternatively you can submit a pull-request following these steps:

 Follow this tutorial, [how to fork a repo and create a pull-request][fork repo] and update the `_data/entries.yml` file with your company's information.